collective/resourcemanager.resourcespace/README.rst

 This add-on is meant to work with collective.resourcemanager.

-See the collective.resourcemanager documentation for more details
+See the collective.resourcemanager documentation for more details: https://github.com/collective/collective.resourcemanager

 Installation